Toothache

 • if you also have a high temperature and pain when you bite, or your cheek or jaw are swollen.

-Clove oil or chewing a whole clove is a natural remedy that can be effective for temporary relief of some toothaches.
+Clove oil or chewing a whole clove is a natural remedy that can occasionally be effective for temporary relief of some toothaches.
 You can also try rinsing your mouth with saltwater.
 Some people find putting an ice pack on their cheek offers some relief.
 For sensitivity pain, some desensitising toothpastes can be effective.

 Lying down can increase toothache, whereas sitting, standing or having your head raised can help by reducing pressure on the area.
 If your toothache is affecting your sleep, try propping your head up with an extra pillow or two.
+It often seems worse at night because there's nothing to distract you.

 The best way to prevent toothache is to keep your teeth and gums as healthy as possible.